Swizop/Networking/README.md

-# NetworkingProjects that I made so as to familiarize myself with the world of Networking
+Projects that I made so as to familiarize myself with the world of Networking